Gulshan1357/study-buddy-app-api/README.md

 4. Active Storage in Rails
 5. Nested Resources in Rails
 6. Create Authentication and Authorisation functionality from scratch
+7. How to add API functionality to a web application

 ## Development
 1. Clone the repository